haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/adapters.md

 <br/>

-The following {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}dependency injection{% endglossarytooltip %} entries belong in the `di.xml` file.
+The following {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}依赖注入{% endglossarytooltip %} entries belong in the `di.xml` file.
 They describe to the ObjectManager how to create the third-party and adapter classes.

 {% highlight xml %}